Heneage Finch, 1st Earl of Nottingham: Personal life

 Lord Nottingham died in Great Queen Street, London on 18 December 1682.
 He was buried in the church of Ravenstone in Buckinghamshire.
-His son Daniel inherited his earldom, and would later also inherit the Earldom of Winchelsea.
+His son Daniel inherited his earldom, and would later also inherit the Earldom of Winchilsea.

 Character

 According to the Encyclopædia Britannica Eleventh Edition, his contemporaries on both sides of politics agree in their high estimate of his integrity, moderation and eloquence, while his abilities as a lawyer are sufficiently attested by the fact that he is still spoken of as the father of equity.
 His most important contribution to the statute book is The Statute of Frauds.
 While attorney-general he superintended the edition of Sir Henry Hobart's Reports (1671).
 He also published Several Speeches and Discourses in the Tryal of the Judges of King Charles 1.
 (1660); Speeches to both Houses of Parliament (1679); Speech at the Sentence of Viscount Stafford (1680).
 He left Chancery Reports in MS., and notes on Coke's Institutes.